TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Guitar Hero/Xbox 360.md

 Touch/slider bar: Left stick X

 - Only the bottom byte of the value matters.
 The top byte is the same as the bottom, except for values with the bottom byte above `0x80`, where it is one less.
 (When viewing those values in signed hexadecimal, they still appear the same.)
+  - Emulating this behavior can be done using the formula `-(value * -257)`, where `value` is a signed byte.
+Odd way of scaling up a byte to a short, but it technically works lol
 - See the [General Notes](General%20Notes.md) document for more info.

 RJ14 (pedal) port: Right bumper